-- The port is added to the VLAN. - The QoS classifiers configured on the VLAN are not added to the port, which means that the port does not honor the QoS policies configured for the VLAN. - The switch generates an Event Log message similar to the following:
+- $\blacksquare$ The port is added to the VLAN. - The QoS classifiers configured on the VLAN are not added to the port, which means that the port does not honor the QoS policies configured for the VLAN. - The switch generates this message in the Event Log:

+'''

 cos: Vlan 1 QoS not configured on all new ports.
 Some QoS resources exceeded

+'''

-Troubeshooting a Shortage of Per-Port Rule Resources
+Troubleshooting a Shortage of Per-Port Rule Resources on the 3400cl/6400cl Switches

-The lack of available rules is caused by existing QoS configurations consuming the available rules on one or more ports.
+The lack of available rules is caused by existing QoS, ACL, and (if configured) Rate-Limiting configurations consuming the available rules on one or more ports.
 Do the following to enable configuration of the desired policy:

 1. Use the show qos resources command to identify the port(s) on which there are insufficient rule resources.
-For example, figure 6-3 includes ports that can be the source of problems due to rule consumption by policies configured earlier:
+For example, figure 8-3 includes ports that can be the source of problems due to rule consumption by policies configured earlier: